 Other high peaks in South India

 Meesapulimala is just a tad shorter than Anamudi.
-It is the second highest peak in South India and has an elevation of 2,640 meters (8,661 ft).
+It is the second-highest peak in South India and has an elevation of 2,640 meters (8,661 ft).
 Meesapulimala is a popular trekking destination that offers breathtaking views.
 You may also spot some rare wildlife during the trek.

 For the trek, you will have to reach Mattupetty from Munnar.
 After reaching Mattupetty, you need to go to the base camp where you will find jeeps to Rhodo valley.
 Upon reaching Rhodo valley, you will get down from the jeep and start the trek to the Summit.
 Rhodo valley got its name from the Rhododendron trees that are present in abundance there.

 Doddabetta peak is the highest peak of the Nilgiri hills, a subrange of Western Ghats.
-It is one of the highest peak in South India with elevation of 2,637 meters (8652 ft).
+It is one of the highest peaks in South India with an elevation of 2,637 meters (8652 ft).
 Located just 9 kilometers from the popular hill station of Ooty, Doddabetta peak serves as a popular tourist spot.
 Tourists visiting Ooty often visit the peak.

-This high peak located in Mukurthi National Park has an elevation of 2,554 metres (8,379 ft).
+This high peak located in Mukurthi National Park has an elevation of 2,554 meters (8,379 ft).
 You can trek to the summit and trails around, given you have a permit from the forest department.

 Other high peaks of South India are Devimala (2,523 meters), Kumarikkal Mala (2,522 meters), Eravimala (2,401 meters).